Ian Parkin is the author of this post.

-Here's a compilation of wizardly information about how to cast real spells.
-Whether using simple affirmations or intricately conjured rituals with symbolism, totems, incantations, spiritual beliefs, and concentrated attention, this is how they really work.
+Your wizardly guide on when and how to cast real spells at home.
+Whether using simple affirmations or intricately conjured rituals with symbolism, totems, incantations, spiritual beliefs, and concentrated attention, this is how the magic works.

-Best to know all about how to cast real spells BEFORE you dabble!
+Best to know how to cast real spells safely BEFORE you dabble!
 Because what you put out - good or bad - comes back - multiplied!

 The Good and the Bad of Casting Spells